felipeochoa/rjsx-mode/README.md

 ## Bugs, contributing

 Please submit any bugs or feature requests on the GitHub tracker.

-**Indentation bugs**: This mode does not add any indentation improvements to the one built into `js-mode`.
-Please try reproducing any indentation bugs with `js2-jsx-mode` and report them using `M-x report-emacs-bug`.
+Since this mode is based on `js2`, it is possible that bugs you encounter with it stem from there.
+Please try reproducing bugs using `js2-jsx-mode` if relevant.
+If the bug is in `js2`, please report it using `M-x report-emacs-bug`.

 ## License